Updated to include content on the 2018 revision of AS/NZS 3000

 Part 2: Installation practices (this section provides a deemed to comply solution)

-Over six hours the course examines Part 1 and Part 2 of the latest revision, in detail and how the legislation mandates the use of Australian Standards.
+Over six hours the course examines Part 1 and Part 2 in detail, the extensive changes made in the 2018 edition and how the legislation mandates the use of Australian Standards.
 (The WH&S Legislation mandates that all designs must be safe for the whole of life of a product).

-Upon completion, participants should have gained an understanding of the core electrical safety concepts contained in the Wiring Rules and associated standards.
-They should also be able to use a range of implementation methods to ensure electrical safety.
+Upon completion, participants will have gained an understanding of the core electrical safety concepts contained in The Wiring Rules and associated standards.
+They will also be able to use a range of implementation methods to ensure electrical safety.

 Please use this form to contact us

 We can bring this course direct to you and your organisation.
 For groups of six or more we provide cost-effective, customised and outcome-focused in-house training.

 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.